 Fermenting Futures for the 15th International Congress on Yeasts in Vienna in August 2021

 Anna Dumitriu and Alex May are working with Professor Diethard Mattanovich to develop a project around the history and future of yeast at the Institute of Microbiology and Microbial Biotechnology at the Universitat fur Bodenkultur in Vienna.
-The project will culminate in an exhibition at the 15th International Congress on Yeasts in Vienna in August 2021 with an extensive linked programme in planning.
-The project ‘in progress’ featured as part of the STARTS Journeys programme at Ars Electronica 2020 with a video and a short documentary with interviews with project collaborators as well as the artists.
+The project will be showcased at the 15th International Congress on Yeasts in August 2021 with an extensive linked programme in planning.
+Work-in-progress was showcased as part of the STARTS Journeys programme at Ars Electronica 2020 with a video and a short documentary with interviews with project collaborators as well as the artists.

 New Residency with Department of Conservation of Antiquities and Works of Art at the University of Western Attica in Athens

 Anna Dumitriu will undertake a two week residency in the Department of Conservation of Antiquities and Works of Art at the University of Western Attica in Athens to explore the biology and chemistry of the conservation of antiquities and discuss how these ideas will impact the preservation of contemporary artworks including BioArt works including her own artistic experiments resulting from the visit, thus kick-starting discussions around the preservation of contemporary BioArt in the context of a major institution.

 New Collaboration with Dr Jane Freeman at the The Healthcare Associated Infection Group at the University of Leeds

 Anna Dumitriu will be collaborating with Dr Jane Freeman at the University of Leeds on a new project around the the bacterial infection Clostridium difficile and the importance of healthcare science as a field.
 The project is supported via Outreach Funding as part NIHR/HEE ICA Clinical Lectureship awarded to Dr Jane Freeman (Funder: National Institute for Health Research/Health Education England).